javalite/site-content/src/activejdbc/database_migrations.md

 Current implementation of this project is a Maven Plugin.
 Future releases might include a standalone library for non-Maven projects.

-## How to use
+## Writing a new migration

-Generate a new migration:
+Generate a new migration file:

 ~~~~ {.prettyprint}
 mvn db-migrator:new -Dname=create_people_table
 ~~~~

-will result in:
+This command will result in:

 ~~~~ {.prettyprint}
 ...